 • Overall conclusion regarding the stability of the county's overall economic environment:

 The current economic environment will not negatively impact the demand for additional or renovated rental housing.
-The economy is continuing to strengthen.
+The unemployment rate is low and the number of employees has been increasing.

 A.6 Development Specific Affordability and Demand Analysis